The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/CTF/f25-flash-ctf.md

 <SidebarAutoCollapse />

 # Fall 2025 Flash CTF
 Welcome to the Fall 2025 Flash Capture The Flag competition!
-You are allowed to use any online tool including Google and AI.
-There are 20 total challenges across 7 categories.
-Point values correlate to difficulty.
+You are allowed & encouraged to use any online tool including Google and AI.

-*NOTE: Your correct answers are being saved and sent even if you refresh the page.*
+*NOTE: Correct submissions are being saved, refreshing won’t erase them from the server.*
 <NameBanner />

 ## Open Source Intelligence

 <div className="challenge-box">
-  ### Challenge 1 <PointsLabel points={10}/><DifficultyLabel level="Easy" />
+  ### 1 - Tree <PointsLabel points={10}/><DifficultyLabel level="Easy" />
   A local historian has uncovered a strange property deed, but the original owner's name is smudged.
 The deed is for a famous local landmark in Athens, Georgia, pictured below.

   We need to find the full name of the man who originally owned this tree and granted it its 'freedom'.